ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-05-01-legend-lives-on.md

 I love listening to his songs. _Sundow_, _If You Could Read My Mind_, _The Wreck of the Edmund Fitzgerald_ are three of his most popular songs.
 What's your favorite?

 https://open.spotify.com/artist/23rleGXVOVVgTk3xgtmfE4?si=RQqBnUMKShqEFoJ9rJuCbw

+**Update:** [Gordon Lightfoot probably would be alive today, despite his age, if he had not been "vaccinated"](https://markcrispinmiller.substack.com/p/gordon-lightfoot-probably-would-be) in _News from Underground_ by Mark Crispin Miller.